keving5726/terraform-practice-portfolio/web-server-ec2/README.md

 This practice aims to demonstrate the basics of using Terraform to provision infrastructure on AWS by creating a web server using an EC2 instance.
 It is designed as a starting point for learning Infrastructure as Code (IaC) with Terraform.

 ## Infrastructure Overview
-In this project, Terraform is used to create a single AWS EC2 instance with the following characteristics:
+In this project, Terraform is used to create a web server using an EC2 instance with the following characteristics:
 - Ubuntu Server 24.04 LTS (HVM).
 - **t2.nano** instance type (eligible for AWS free tier).
 - Default VPC and subnet.